 If your subject is moving a lot (action portrait or children running around etc) then treat the focus more to shooting wildlife with a subject tracking mode.

 Image: Unless abstract or stylised for a certain look, portrait photos should always have the focus point on the nearest eye of the subject to the camera.

 The joy of still life and product photography is that you have full control and time to over the situation.
 This means that not getting your photo sharp is unforgivable.

-With product photography chances are you’ll only have one main subject making it easier to choose which item to put the focus on.
-Give that you have time you can use manual focus, same as landscape photography, and make sure the focus is on the main product in the shot.
+With product photography chances are you’ll only have one main subject making it easier to choose which item to put focus on.
+Given that you have time you can use manual focus, the same as landscape photography, and make sure the focus is on the main product in the shot.

-Alternatively, if you have several objects in your scene that need emphasising, don’t spread them too far apart.
-Keep them grouped close together and use a centre weighted or zonal focus mode to cover the objects that need to be sharp.
+Alternatively, if you have several objects in your scene that needs emphasising, don’t spread them too far apart.
+Keep them grouped close together and use a centre-weighted or zonal focus mode to cover the objects that need to be sharp.

 Image: Use manual focus with product photography or a widespread AF-S mode instead.